 Besides, there are a series of valuable bronze relics to see in Shanghai Museum, such as the Fangsheng of Shangyang (商鞅方升) in 344 BC, a vessel for measure volume, evidences the high achievement of ancient Chinese in mathematics and instrument manufacture; the Pan of Zi Zhong Jiang (子仲姜盘) of over 2,600 Years Old is a water container with sculptures of fishes, turtles, frogs, birds, etc., so you can imagine the interesting scene of these animals swimming like in a pool after the ancients pouring water in; the Waisted Jue is a wine vessel for over 3,800 years old, and so on.

-Besides, a great number of excellent paintings are exhibiting in Shanghai Museum, so you can enjoy the artistic works to the most, like the painting of bamboos of Zheng Banqiao (郑板桥), various vivid figure paintings, fancy painting of birds and flowers in different styles, etc.
+Besides, a great number of excellent paintings are exhibiting in Shanghai Museum, so you can enjoy the artistic works the most, like the painting of bamboos of Zheng Banqiao (郑板桥), various vivid figure paintings, fancy paintings of birds and flowers in different styles, etc.

-Chinese calligraphy has always been the proud art since ancient times.
-Shanghai Museum has collected the typical excellent works from the thousands of years ago to the Qing dynasty to allow visitors a chance to appreciate the brilliant writing of all styles.
+Chinese calligraphy has always been a proud art since ancient times.
+Shanghai Museum has collected the typical excellent works from thousands of years ago to the Qing dynasty to allow visitors a chance to appreciate the brilliant writing of all styles.

-China has the good reputation of the “Country of Jade” with long jade manufactory history of more than 7,000 years.
-You will find it really meaningful to go in this jade gallery of Shanghai Museum to see the beautiful jade wares with delicate carvings and know more about the right, fortune and many other magic history of ancient China.
+China has a good reputation as the “Country of Jade” with long jade manufactory history of more than 7,000 years.
+You will find it's really meaningful to go in this jade gallery of Shanghai Museum to see the beautiful jade wares with delicate carvings and know more about the right, fortune, and many other objects of ancient China.

 The Jade Divine Figure (玉神人) of 10.3cm high is more than 4,200 years old, and it shocks the eyes of visitors in Shanghai Museum because this figure is not only the only one home and abroad, but the carvings both on his body and his face are especially simple but elegant with the glittering and translucent jade material, this divine figure is on behalf of the best standard of jade.
 This divine figure wears a crown and a pair of ear ornaments, with the hands putting in front of the chest, which is regarded as the image of the ancient wizard.

-Besides, Bodhisattva stone sculpture in Shanghai Museum is also worth to see with the kneeling posture.
+Besides, the Bodhisattva stone sculpture in Shanghai Museum is also worth seeing with the kneeling posture.
 The Thousand-Buddha Stele with countless carvings of Buddha gives you a strong visual impact, etc.

-This more than 1,650 years old seal made of gold is the rare masterpiece of minority chops in Jin dynasty (晋代).
+This more than 1,650 years old seal made of gold is the rare masterpiece of minority chops in the Jin dynasty (晋代).
 The upper part of this chop is a prone camel carved in vivid appearance.
-And on the surface of the chop, five characters are in regular arrangement and sharp carvings.
-During the Qin (秦) and Han (汉) dynasties, chops were gifted to those tribal chiefs who had good relationships with the Central Plain (中原), differing from gold, silver and copper based on their official titles, to show the diverse level.
+And on the surface of the chop, five characters are in a regular arrangement and sharp carvings.
+During the Qin (秦) and Han (汉) dynasties, chops were gifted to those tribal chiefs who had good relationships with the Central Plain (中原), differing from gold, silver, and copper-based on their official titles, to show the diverse level.
 And this gold seal of exquisite skills shows the complicated and frequently changed relationships between nationalities at that period.

-Moreover, the Seal with Inscription Wu Yi that is specialized in the seal character transformed from the images of birds and fishes and other great masterpieces of seals in Shanghai Museum are exhibiting here for you to know more about their origin and history.
+Moreover, the Seal with Inscription Wu Yi that is specialized in the seal character transformed from the images of birds and fishes and other great masterpieces of seals in the Shanghai Museum is exhibiting here for you to know more about their origin and history.

 Diverse furniture in Ming and Qing dynasties is placed here, from the well-known Official’s Hat Armchair with Four Protruding Ends with high aesthetic value, to the other over 100 pieces of fancy appearance, from screens, curio boxes, to chairs, tables, etc. Visitors can enjoy the elegant and fine interest in the traditional garden styles.